Hayat Boumeddiene: Escape and manhunt

-Boumeddiene is currently being sought in connection with having allegedly helped Coulibaly commit his attacks, and has been described by newspapers as "France's most wanted woman".
-She is described by French police as "armed and extremely dangerous", having trained to use firearms, and is on the run.
+Boumeddiene is currently being sought in connection with having allegedly helped Coulibaly commit his attacks, and has been described by newspapers as "France's most wanted woman."

+She is described by French police as "armed and extremely dangerous," having trained to use firearms, and is on the run.
 A French police official said Boumeddiene is part of a terrorist cell of about eight people.

-In February 2015, French authorities were investigating whether a woman in a video released 3 February by French-speaking ISIS fighters might be Boumeddiene.
-The video, titled Blow Up France 2, shows a woman standing next to the ISIS speaker, wearing camouflage clothing and holding a weapon.
-The Islamic State's magazine Dabiq praised her in a long interview, and Hasna Aitboulahcen who was killed in the later Paris attacks was a fan of hers and lauded her on Facebook.
+In February 2015, French authorities were investigating whether a woman in a video released 3 February by French-speaking IS fighters might be Boumeddiene.
+The video, titled Blow Up France 2, shows a woman standing next to the IS speaker, wearing camouflage clothing and holding a weapon.
+The Islamic State's magazine Dabiq praised her in a long interview, and Hasna Aït Boulahcen who was killed in the later Paris attacks was a fan of Boumeddiene and lauded her on Facebook.

-In March 2019, Dorothee Maquere – wife of Fabien Clain – claimed that Boumeddiene was killed in late February during the Battle of Baghuz Fawqani.
-Maquere claimed that Boumeddiene was killed when an airstrike struck an Islamic State of Iraq and the Levant safehouse containing various French jihadists.
+In March 2019, Dorothée Maquere – sister-in-law of Fabien Clain – claimed Boumeddiene was killed in late February during the Battle of Baghuz Fawqani when an airstrike struck an Islamic State safehouse containing various French jihadists.
 These claims were corroborated by other evacuees, however, they could not be confirmed.

 In March 2020, a French jihadist woman told a judge that she met Boumeddiene in October 2019 at the Al Howl camp; Boumeddiene was staying under a false identity and managed to escape.
-French intelligence services think that this piece of information is plausible.

 French conviction and sentencing

-On December 16, 2020, a French court convicted Boumeddiene in absentia of financing terrorism and belonging to a criminal terrorist network and sentenced her to 30 years in jail.
+On 16 December 2020, a French court convicted Boumeddiene in absentia of financing terrorism and belonging to a criminal terrorist network and sentenced her to 30 years in jail.